 - Risk management to secure your funds and revenue.

-These are the key points that help define a worthy partner to entrust your sensitive transaction process.
+These key points help define a worthy partner to entrust your sensitive transaction process.

 Common misconceptions about payment orchestration platforms

-Let’s make sure you know about the things payment orchestration platforms do or don’t.
-To better understand and facilitate your choice of a partner, here’s the list of the most widespread confusing points.
+Let’s ensure you know what payment orchestration platforms do or don’t.
+Here's the list of the most widespread confusing points to better understand and facilitate your choice of a partner.

 1) Payment platforms hold onto the money they process